jueves, 4 de agosto de 1994

 than the marble of the Rotonda.

-crushing this body that punishment
+crushing this body I punish

-In the exile of your kisses ...
+in the exile of your kisses...

-then you come with a word
+then you arrive with a word

 between dream and reality

-and even so
+and even so,

-you smile at me
+you smile at me.

 if I love you.